PandasThumb/pandasthumb.github.io/_posts/2025/2025-05-05-platonic-nonsense.md

 realm.

 Whenever organisms develop to anticipate future environments, ID advocates tend to regard this as evidence for supernatural intervention, or plans inserted into the species by Design.
+Because a maaterial organism can only react to present conditions, and thus could not in principle develop so as to predict future environments, and how well various forms could cope with them.
 But this is not necessary.
 Consider a plant that sprouts from a seed in the spring, and grows for some months before flowering at an appropriate time in the summer.
 Does doing that require supernaturally inserted algorithms, which push the plant towards its Platonic ideal life cycle.
-All that is necessary is some feedback from fitness to the genotypes.
+No. All that is necessary is some feedback from fitness to the genotypes.
 And that of course is what mnatural selection does.

 [Coho salmon?]